ilearnazuretoday/azure-devops/README.md

-# Azure DevOps
+# Introduction

-What is DevOps?
+Before we take a closer look at Azure DevOps, let's try understand first what is **DevOps**

+According to Microsoft, it is:

-A compound of development (Dev) and operations (Ops), DevOps is the union of people, process, and technology to continually provide value to customers.
+> A compound of development (Dev) and operations (Ops), DevOps is the union of people, process, and technology to continually provide value to customers.

-What does DevOps mean for teams?
+> What does DevOps mean for teams?
 DevOps enables formerly siloed roles—development, IT operations, quality engineering, and security—to coordinate and collaborate to produce better, more reliable products.
 By adopting a DevOps culture along with DevOps practices and tools, teams gain the ability to better respond to customer needs, increase confidence in the applications they build, and achieve business goals faster.

-Shorter definition I like to use:
+I like to use this shorter description:

-DevOps is a way to ensure **continuos, automated, uninterrupted flow of change**
+DevOps is a way to ensure **continuos, automated, uninterrupted flow of change**.
+For software this flow of change will be of course new features and products.

-## Components
+## First look at Azure DevOps

+Azure DevOps is a set of collaborative development tools.

-Azure DevOps uses *Organization* as a top grouping level.
+It uses *Organization* as a top grouping level.
 You can use organization to separate business units, departments or distinct physical offices, it is up to you.

 Each organization (a default one is created automatically), comes with the following: